Vyral/kevin-clancy-recruiting/_posts/2020-07-29-how-do-you-win-out-in-a-multiple-offer-situation.md

 {% include pullquote.html %}

-You can also include a pre-qualification letter (of which the state has their own guidelines) in your offer, but make sure it’s written by a solid local lender instead of a fly-by-night internet lender.&nbsp;
+You can also include a pre-qualification letter (for which the state has their own guidelines) in your offer, but make sure it’s written by a solid local lender instead of a fly-by-night internet lender.&nbsp;

 **So make sure your buyer has a solid lender, communicate well with the listing agent, summarize your offer when you send it, and confirm that the listing agent got your offer.** Also, don’t forget to ask questions about what the seller is looking for and what it will take to win the home.&nbsp;

 As always, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
-Additionally, if you’re not seeing the result you want to in your brokerage, give me a call.
+Additionally, if you’re not seeing the results you want to in your brokerage, give me a call.
 We have more buyers than we can handle, and I’d love for you to join our team.
 I look forward to hearing from you.

 {% include events-cta.html %} {% include join-our-team-cta.html %}